Sterc/SimpleSearchOld/README.md

 A processor has been provided for retrieving a list of search suggestions based on a Template Variable containing a comma delimited list of search terms.
 You can configure the TV to use by setting `simplesearch.autosuggest_tv`, which can either be the TV name or id.

-You can use the example code below for retrieving a list of search suggestions.
+You can use the example (requires jQuery) code below for retrieving a list of search suggestions.

 ```javascript
 $('.simplesearch-search-form input[type="text"]').on('keyup', function () {